 A mini-split system is a ductless form of heating and cooling that focuses on specific rooms and spaces, not an entire home or building.
 Mini-split systems are more adaptable and energy efficient than common central air systems and are easier to install as there is no ductwork involved.
 They pump air directly to wall or ceiling mounted air handling units that have their own wireless electronic temperature control systems.

 Mini-split systems aren’t just one size, nor are they all created equally, or for the same size room.
-Comparable to common air conditioners and furnaces, a mini-split system should be sized to fit the space that it will be heating and cooling.
+Comparable to common air conditioners, a mini-split system should be sized to fit the space that it will be heating and cooling.
 Doing so could mean more efficient production for you, which may also lead to savings on your monthly energy costs as well.
 They’re typically used for:

 - Hot and/or cold rooms

 Your local pros at Stevenson Service Experts are knowledgeable in mini-split system sizing and are able to provide you with options based on the size of space that you’re looking to heat and cool.

 A mini-split system functions by using a process that only produces the amount of hot or cold air that you need to achieve or maintain the temperature you pick.
 That being said, a properly sized system is still important to get all of the efficiency benefits available.